 7. Overall, on a scale of 0 to 10 (where 0 is "Very Poor" and 10 is "Excellent"), how would you rate the efforts to meet the HIV-related needs of orphans and other vulnerable children in 2011?:

 Croatia has a low level of epidemic with only very few infected children all of which receive the care they need.
+What challenges remain in this area:

 A - VI.
 MONITORING AND EVALUATION